U.S. EPA's move to block Pebble project in Alaska 'unlawful' - CEO

 Jan 31 (Reuters) - The U.S. Environmental Protection Agency's (EPA) decision to block the proposed Pebble copper and gold mining project near Alaska's ecologically sensitive Bristol Bay watershed is "unlawful" and hurts the state, said the top boss of the mining project.

-The EPA has moved to prevent the company from storing mine waste at the watershed, home to important salmon species, including the world's largest sockeye salmon fisheries, which have supported critical wildlife and a multibillion-dollar industry.
+The EPA has moved to stop the company from storing mine waste at the watershed, home to important salmon species, including the world's largest sockeye salmon fisheries that support critical wildlife and a multibillion-dollar industry.

 "This preemptive action against Pebble is not supported legally, technically, or environmentally," said John Shively, chief executive of Pebble LP, a unit of Northern Dynasty Minerals Ltd NDM.TO.